Discover the Vintage railway

 The vintage railroad and station area with locomotive sheds and workshops is exciting for both young and old.

 The railroad between Nora and Ervalla is Sweden’s first standard gauge railroad for passenger transportation.
 It was inaugurated with great celebration in 1856.
-The railroad came about on a private initiative and was constructed to transport iron, ore and coal to and from Bergslag’s mines and foundries.
-At the station area you can wander around the railway yard among locomotive sheds and workshops.
+The railroad came about on a private initiative and was constructed to transport iron, ore and coal to and from mines and foundries in the area.
 The lovely station building, which accommodates the tourist office, still has the waiting room with a ticket window.
-Visitors are welcome to explore the station area by themselves, but keep in mind that crossing the track must be done at special crossing places.
 The Nora Ervalla railway and associated facilities are protected as an architectural monument.

 Take a tour with a steam locomotive